 Let's start by taking a look at the inverse of the exponential function, f (x) = 2x .

-In Algebra 1, you saw that when working with the inverse of a function, the inputs (x) and outputs (y) exchange places, and that the inverse will be a reflection over the identity line y = x.
+In the lesson "Intro to Inverses of Functions", we saw that the inverse of a function is found when the inputs (x) and outputs (y) exchanged places.
+The graph of the inverse is a reflection of the original function over the identity line y = x.

 f (x) = 2x